manuelbassani/teched2025-XP264/exercises/ex0/README.md

 - Otherwise, you may click on **Continue with Google** to sign up using your Google social login.
 - Follow the prompts to create your personal account.

-## Exercise 0.1 - Create a Copy of This Repository
+## Exercise 0.1 - Fork the teched2025-XP264 repository.
+Activate github actions at the fork

  - Login to [GitHub](https://github.com/).
  - On the [main page of this repository](https://github.com/SAP-samples/teched2025-XP264), choose **Fork** on the top right.